DhanashreeKamath/ClubWebsite/README.md

 1) myFunction(); <br/>
 *this* will return {parent: Window, opener: null, top: Window, length: 4, frames: Window, …}<br/>
-By default *this* should always be the window Object, which referes to the root.
-When we call console.log(this) from myFunction, as it is invoked by window, *this* value will be window object.<br/>
+By default *this* should always be the window Object, which refers to the root.
+When we call console.log(this) from myFunction, the value for *this* will be the window object as it is invoked by the window.<br/>

 2) myObj1.method1();<br/>
 *this* {course: "WebDev", students: 36, method1: ƒ} <br/>
-myfunction is called by myObj1 object so it will return its myObj1 values.
+myfunction is called by "myObj1" object so it will return its myObj1 values.

 3) func2();
 func2 will return {course: "WebSys", students: 31} <br/>
-Here func2 is assigned to the method of myObj1 which is bound to the instance of myObj2.Therefore func2() call will return the myObj2 values.(changed the context of function)
+Here func2 is assigned to the method of myObj1 which is bound to the instance of myObj2.Therefore, the call to the function func2() will return the myObj2 values.(changed the context of function)

 ![ScreenShot](images/ScreenShot54.png)